 3. Less Interactive Sessions and No discussions with other Students

-One of the disadvantages of online language learning is less interactive sessions, which eventually leads to dullness in the learner.
+One disadvantage of online language learning is the lack of interactive sessions, which eventually leads to dullness in the learner.

-Language is something that demands people around to talk with and learn from it.
+Language demands people around to talk with and learn from it.

 The traditional system gives us interactive sessions.

-In online training, you have to do a self-study by utilizing resources like books, language apps, LMS, software, or an online tutor.
+In online training, you must self-study using resources like books, language apps, LMS, software, or an online tutor.

-The vast majority of communication is only between student-to-instructor, and there is an absolute deficiency of student to student exchanges.
+The vast majority of communication is only between students and instructors, and there is an absolute deficiency of student-to-student exchanges.

 At schools, universities, and learning centers, students discover how to make friends and learn tremendously from each other.

-Competition between colleagues can be very stimulating and exciting, and you will undoubtedly gain from it.
+Competition between colleagues can be stimulating, and you will undoubtedly gain from it.

 Online learning cannot offer group interaction the way it occurs in the standard classroom or lecture room.

-You will figure out the art of productive communication, improve from other’s weaknesses and strengths, and all this will assist you in acquiring a second tongue quickly and with certainty and confidence.
+You will learn the art of productive communication from others’ weaknesses and strengths.
+This will assist you in acquiring a second tongue quickly and confidently.

 4. Limited Acceptance, Accreditation, and Recognition

-If your only intention is to learn a language, you don’t need a certificate from a recognized and reputed institute.
+If you only intend to learn a language, you don’t need a certificate from a recognized and reputed institute.

-But what if you need one for a variety of reasons like jobs requiring multiple languages, proof of language proficiency, or moving abroad?
+But what if you need one for various reasons, such as jobs requiring multiple languages, proof of language proficiency, or moving abroad?

 First, most of these online courses don’t offer certifications.

-Some of them provide, but most companies and educational establishments don’t accept and acknowledge them as evidence of language competence.
+Some provide them, but most companies and educational establishments don’t accept and acknowledge them as evidence of language competence.

-There are so many online courses that it becomes tough for one to identify the tutor’s credibility or organization conducting the programs.
+There are so many online courses that it can be challenging to identify the tutor’s credibility or the organization conducting the programs.

-When hiring foreign language professionals, many businesses question the effectiveness of distance language education and believe that it has not lived up to its potential.
+Many businesses question the effectiveness of distance language education when hiring foreign language professionals and believe it has not lived up to its potential.

-Also, there is no point in earning a document stating language ability from non-accredited centers or provides low-quality services.
+Also, there is no point in earning a document stating language ability from non-accredited centers or providing low-quality services.

-One has to be vigilant before enrolling in the course as it can lead to a wastage of money and time.
+One has to be vigilant before enrolling in the course, as doing so can lead to wasting money and time.

 5. Online Courses are more Time Consuming